4 Tips For Writing New HR Policies

 Complicated language does not equal good policy.
 In fact, the opposite is often true—the more complex the policy, the more difficult it is for employees to understand and follow.

-When writing policy, therefore, it’s important to use clear and concise language.
+When writing policy, therefore, it’s important to.
 Get rid of any jargon or niche terms that only certain employees will understand.
 Also, avoid long, run-on sentences.

 For example, rather than writing “Strict adherence to the organization’s social media policy is expected with regard to potentially controversial posts,” try something like “Employees should not post anything on social media that could reflect negatively on the organization.”